-For the purposes of good governance, the Memorandum and Articles of Association of the Corporation were amended by a Special Resolution of the members to provide term limits for the Directors.
+For the purposes of good governance, the Memorandum and Articles of Association of the Corporation had previously been amended by a Special Resolution of the members to provide term limits for the Directors.
 Directors may be appointed for a maximum of three terms of three years.